 As a worker, it’s important to understand when you are an employee and when you are a contractor.

 As an employee, you have an employer who is responsible for taking taxes from your wages and paying them to the IRS on your behalf.
-But, when you are a contractor, you might be getting paid by someone for work, yet you are responsible for paying the taxes on those wages yourself.
+But, when you are a contractor, you might be getting paid by someone for work, yet you are responsible for sending the taxes on those wages to the IRS yourself.

 Often, as an employee, deductions will be automatically taken from your pay.
 You might be paying towards insurance benefits or into a retirement account, like a 401K.
 The employer does this for you.